Mass-Independent Scheme to Test the Quantumness of a Massive Object

-With growing interest on this fundamentally significant topic, particularly over the past two decades, a number of experimental studies seeking to test MR in the macroscopic regime have been reported (for a useful review of the earlier experiments, see Ref. \cite{qlgi1}).
-For characterizing ``macroscopicity'', these studies have used different parameters ranging from the length scale of neutrino oscillation \cite{explgi1} to the difference of the magnetic moments corresponding to the two superposing superconducting current states \cite{explgi2} and the spatial separation between the two superposing single photon states (corresponding to the two arms of a interferometer) \cite{explgi3}.
-However, while `mass' seems to be a quite relevant parameter for charaterising ``macroscopicity'', {\em no experiment testing MR has yet been performed based on systems having significantly large mass} - a few earlier LGI based experiments employing atomic systems have been confined to using, for example, a single cesium atom \cite{explgi4} and spin-bearing phosphorus impurities in silicon \cite{explgi5}.
-On the other hand, the tests of quantumness per se of macromolecules (without seeking to test MR) have yet reached only up to masses about $10^4$ amu \cite{macro1,macro2}.
-Our present work is motivated towards \textit{filling this important gap} in the relevant literature by formulating a suitable scheme that can enable scaling up the test of MR vis-\`{a}-vis QM to arbitrarily large masses of harmonically oscillating objects.
-To this end, we introduce a hitherto unexplored suitable variation of the LGI and the NSIT relations such that a {\em mass independent} QM violation of MR is possible.
-In fact, for literally {\em any} choice of parameters -- mass, initial momentum, frequency, our procedure can certify macroscopic quantumness and show violation of MR. It is an added bonus that the scheme, by working for highly imprecise measurements, provides a great facilitation of practical realization (in comparison to existing literature on large masses \cite{LHO1,LHO2}).
+With growing interest in this fundamentally significant topic, particularly over the past two decades, a number of experimental studies seeking to test MR in the macroscopic regime have been reported (for a useful review of the earlier experiments, see Ref. \cite{qlgi1}).
+For characterizing ``macroscopicity'', these studies have used different parameters ranging from the length scale of neutrino oscillation \cite{explgi1} to the difference of the magnetic moments corresponding to the two superposing superconducting-current states \cite{explgi2} and the spatial separation between the two superposing single-photon states (corresponding to the two arms of an interferometer) \cite{explgi3}.
+However, while ``mass'' seems to be a quite relevant parameter for charaterizing ``macroscopicity'', no experiment testing MR has yet been performed based on systems having significantly large mass - a few earlier LGI-based experiments employing atomic systems have been confined to using, for example, a single cesium atom \cite{explgi4} and spin-bearing phosphorus impurities in silicon \cite{explgi5}.
+On the other hand, the tests of quantumness \textit{per se} of macromolecules (without seeking to test MR) have so far reached only up to masses of about $10^4$ amu \cite{macro1,macro2}.
+Our present work is motivated toward filling this important gap in the relevant literature by formulating a suitable scheme that can enable scaling up the test of MR \textit{vis-\`{a}-vis} QM to arbitrarily large masses of harmonically oscillating objects.
+To this end, we introduce a hitherto unexplored suitable variation of the LGI and the NSIT relations such that a mass-independent QM violation of MR is possible.
+In fact, for literally any choice of parameters--mass, initial momentum, frequency--our procedure can certify macroscopic quantumness and show violation of MR. It is an added advantage that the scheme, by working for highly imprecise measurements, provides a great facilitation of practical realization (in comparison to existing literature on large masses \cite{LHO1,LHO2}).